Indian Law at YLS

 Established in 1993, the Native American Cultural Center (NACC) promotes American Indian, Alaska Native, and Native Hawaiian culture and explores the issues that Native Americans face in today’s world.
 The Center works to expose the Native community, as well as the greater Yale community, to Native American issues and culture by bringing programming to campus that includes events such as speakers, artist talks and installations, and conversations with leading Native intellectuals.

-Yale Group for the Study for Native America
+Yale Group for the Study of Native America

 The Yale Group for the Study of Native America (YGSNA) began in 2003 as an interdisciplinary working group interested in topics relating to Native America.
 It has become Yale’s overarching graduate student as well as scholarly working group dedicated to study of Native American and Indigenous peoples.
 Generally meeting twice a month during the academic year and usually on Tuesdays, YGSNA showcases works in progress and is composed of graduate students, faculty, and staff from across Yale.
 National speakers in the humanities, the fields of law and journalism, and other scholarly disciplines have also presented at YGSNA.